kourtnee/cse1001-novnc/README.md

 <p>&nbsp;</p>

-M1 Mackbook Auto Run Instructions
+M1 Macbook Auto Run Instructions
 ----------------
 You will have Ubuntu 20.04 in your browser, with the current working directory mounted on /home/cse1001/workspace.
 The container will not be removed when it stops, but you should save your work in /home/cse1001/workspace if you want to access to it outside the docker.